firewalld/firewalld.github.io/blog/_posts/2016-10-31-automatic-helper-assignment.md

 author: Thomas Woerner
 ---

 With kernel 4.7 and up the automatic helper assignment in kernel has been turned off by default.
 Netfilter conntrack helpers like for example nf_conntrack_ftp now need to be used in a different way.
-See https://home.regit.org/netfilter-en/secure-use-of-helpers/
+See [Secure use of iptables and connection tracking helpers](https://home.regit.org/netfilter-en/secure-use-of-helpers/)

 The new AutomaticHelpers configuration setting has been added to firewalld.conf: